itscodenation/curriculum-15-16/units/9-HTML2/sessions/2-styleScript/README.md

 ![Imgur](http://i.imgur.com/EwUGnTi.png)

-## Before class
+## Before Class
 The lead teacher should have a version of the GitHub repo found [here](https://github.com/ScriptEdcurriculum/unit9lesson1_startercode) in a Cloud 9 workspace.

-### Objective
+### Daily Objective

 Students will be able to link style and script sheets to their website.

-### Key points
+### Key Points

-* Linking a stylesheet to your site allows for easy style changes across several sheets
+* Linking a **style sheet** to your site allows for easy style changes across several sheets
 * A script.js file will allow you to add interaction on your site.

 ### Assessment

-1. Do-now activity.
-Located in slide 2 of the [Presentation Slides](https://docs.google.com/presentation/d/1Gmr5jvEr1HL0Nh4zy1JYdh244xz2W8o2c5uii_NATcI/edit?usp=sharing)
+1. Complete the Do Now activity, located in slide 2 of the [Presentation Slides](https://docs.google.com/presentation/d/1Gmr5jvEr1HL0Nh4zy1JYdh244xz2W8o2c5uii_NATcI/edit?usp=sharing)
-2. Write exit-ticket based off [assessments from current lesson](exit_ticket/).
+2. Write an Exit Ticket based off [assessments from current lesson](exit_ticket/).

-Students will show progress toward reaching the objective based on their performance on the exit-ticket quiz.
+Students will show progress toward reaching the objective based on their performance on the Exit Ticket.

 ### Vocabulary

-* Stylesheet
+* Style sheet
-* Script Sheet
+* Script sheet

 ### References